Frequently asked questions

 19(2)

-How long does gamete transport take?
+How long does the transport take?

 18(2)